 If your turkey doesn’t defrost in time, here’s how to speed up the process:

-In our experience, brining consistently produces a tender, juicy, flavorful turkey and takes the worry out of the roasting process, and without getting overly scientific, I’ll explain why.
+In our experience, the brining process consistently produces a tender, juicy, flavorful turkey and takes the worry out of the roasting process.

 What is a brine?